Roadmap

 The agent layer rides the same sequence

 Adopted product tracks: zero-cost verifier packages (web widget, guest mobile flow, printed-QR mode), an MCP verification server for agent runtimes, a wallet-local identity statement reconcilable against on-chain disclosure receipts, and an x402 agent-payments integration — an identity MVP first (an agent proves it is human-backed, with its assurance grade and delegated scope, to payment facilitators and sellers), with escrow-backed coverage following once the audit gates close.
+The x402 go/no-go itself is gated on a published unit-economics study, segment by segment, before anything ships.

 Early is the best time to join